 Has your IT provider mentioned GDPR (General Data Protection Regulation) and the potential consequences for businesses?

 These regulations stipulate ways in which data relating to any EU person must be held or processed (even if the business is not in the EU).
 Companies found to be in breach of these regulations can be fined up to 4% of their global annual turnover.

 As these regulations relate to protection of data, much of your compliance with it will rely on your IT systems and processes.

 Has your IT provider mentioned anything about this to you?
-Have they explained how you’ll have to handle data differently in order to be compliant with the regulations and avoid getting a hefty fine?
+Have they explained how you need to handle data in order to be compliant with the regulations and avoid getting a hefty fine?